Identifying and hiring external talent will always be a top priority for practically all businesses.

 The six primary principles of internal talent development

-During her Ascend session, Edie noted there are six core principles of internal talent development that — when followed — can help employers unearth “hidden talent” in their orgs:
+In her Ascend session, Edie said there are six core principles of internal talent development that, when followed, can help employers unearth “hidden talent” in their orgs:

 - 1) Put in an effort to help employees grow internally: “You get what you give,” as Edie put it in her Ascend session.
 Managers should be willing to ‘share’ team members with talent outside their day-to-day work with other teams to help them carry out and complete projects.
 Who knows?
 Perhaps a staffer on another team can help them execute one of their initiatives.